mattfreed/IDD-Fa19-Lab4/README.md

 **a.
 Which Arduino pin should the signal line of the servo be attached to?**

+pin 9

 **b.
 What aspects of the Servo code control angle or speed?**

+the delay controls the speed

+myServo.write controls the position

 ## Part C. Integrating input and output